ietf-wg-cellar/matroska-specification/streaming.md

 `Chapters`, and `Attachments`, **MUST NOT** be used.

 It is possible for a `Matroska Player` to detect that a stream is not seekable.
-If the stream has neither a `SeekHead` list or a `Cues` list at the beginning of the stream, it **SHOULD** be considered non-seekable.
+If the stream has neither a `SeekHead` list nor a `Cues` list at the beginning of the stream, it **SHOULD** be considered non-seekable.
 Even though it is possible to seek forward in the stream, it is **NOT RECOMMENDED**.